malte/me-portfoliov2/src/process.md

 <h1 class="text-3xl text-center">Technologies</h1>

 ### Web
-Usually I recommend wordpress as plattform, because it offers easy ways to manage the content for the client.
-Also, since it is such a popular plattform, there are plugins for everthing, so the functionality of the website can be expanded with only small costs in time and money.
+Usually i recommend wordpress as plattform, because it offers easy ways to manage the content for the client.
+Also, since it is such a popular plattform, there are plugins for everthing, so the functionality of the website can be expanded with only small extra costs in time and money.

-- [Adobe XD](https://www.adobe.com/de/products/xd.html)  - for UI Design, for Wireframing, Design and Prototyping
+- [Adobe XD](https://www.adobe.com/de/products/xd.html)  - for UI Design, for wireframing, design and prototyping
-- [Wordpress](https://www.wordpress.org) with [Timber](https://upstatement.com/timber/) - for CMS and Theme development
+- [Wordpress](https://www.wordpress.org) with [Timber](https://upstatement.com/timber/) - for CMS and theme development
 - [Tailwind Css](https://tailwindcss.com/) - for styling
-- [11ty Static site Generator](https://www.11ty.dev/) - When the Website does not need a full content managment system.
+- [11ty Static site Generator](https://www.11ty.dev/) - When the website does not need a full content managment system.
-- [react.js](https://reactjs.org/) - I also worked a little bit with react.js, beginner stage. here is a little playful project i made with react -> [trillion ghosts](http://trillionghosts.malteeuler.com)
+- [react.js](https://reactjs.org/) -I also worked a little bit with react.js, beginner stage. here is a little playful project i made with react -> [trillion ghosts](http://trillionghosts.malteeuler.com)

 ### Illustration and Sketching
-Pen and paper is always the starting point.
+Pen and paper are always the starting point.
 It has a intuitive connection to the mind, that digital tools just dont provide for me.
 Later in creation, and at the very least, in production, digital tools are welcome and necessary.

 - [Pro Create](https://procreate.art/) for Ipad - a very intuitive tool for sketching and thinking with a pen, second best only to actual pen and paper.
 - [Adobe Illustrator](https://www.adobe.com/de/products/illustrator.html/)